dwhiffing/fury/content/nato/uk/navy/sub/body.md

 integrated military command.

-The RN maintained a fleet of four SSBNs all based in Scotland near Glasgow, in 1994 the first of the new Vanguard class was in service and *HMS Revenge* had been retired, oddly *Revenge* was the newest of the Resolution class but was first to retire.
+The RN maintained a fleet of four SSBNs all based in Scotland near Glasgow; in 1994 the first of the new Vanguard class was in service and *HMS Revenge* had been retired, oddly *Revenge* was the newest of the Resolution class but was first to retire.
 With a fleet of four boats and an assumption that one would be in extended refit at any time thus